-What I definetly need is some men in her!
+What I definetly need is some men in here!
 So far I haven’t found one who is working in that field or is interested to participate.

 Write to email@example.com, with some information about yourself and your work.

 When I started this book I wanted to collect some empirical data with an online survey.
 You still can help by going through it and answer those questions.

 Plan around 20 minutes of time for it.